 Did you know that this American classic has Dutch roots?

-Having worked in a number of restaurants I learned many years ago that are a lot of coleslaw recipe variations.
+Having worked in several restaurants, I learned many years ago that there are many variations on the coleslaw recipe.
 This is my favorite.

-At the most basic level, there are two types of coleslaws: creamy and oil-based.
-In this recipe, we'll make classic creamy coleslaw.
+There are two types of coleslaw: creamy and oil-based.
+In this recipe, we’ll make classic creamy coleslaw.

-You can shred your own cabbage and carrots, but for this recipe, I've used pre-shredded store bought cabbage and carrots.
+You can shred your own cabbage and carrots.
+I used pre-shredded, store-bought cabbage and carrots for this recipe.

 Making homemade coleslaw is super easy and takes just a few minutes.